huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Please refer to Elasticsearch's [query string syntax page](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/query-dsl-query-string-query.html#query-string-syntax) for more information on search options.

-## How to Create a Table of Contents
+## How to create a table of contents

 Most documents have a defined structure through its pages.
 Creating a table of contents will allow your end-users to quickly navigate through the document’s contents.
 Alternatively, you can create your own structure that would be most useful to them.